zhangbiqiong/ignnition/readme.md

 Design and train your own GNN model in three simple steps:

 ### Step 1: Design the GNN model's architecture
 The first step is to define the model's architecture.
 This is done by creating a model_description.json file where the several sections of the model's design should be specified.
 The two examples provided contain its corresponding file, which should be a good starting point as most likely only a few modifications of the files are required.
+Furthermore, an additional file "keywords_cheat_sheet.pdf" is provided.
+This file contains the description of all the possible keywords, as well as some useful information to guide the user to efficiently create a new model.
+The user must define all the fields marked with (*) in the table, and follow the constraints defined within this document, specifing what the required fields are, and how they should be filled. .

 ###  Step 2: Migrate your dataset
 The second step is to migrate the original datset that is intended to be used to JSON format, containing the key words used in the model description file.
-Again, the migration.py files corresponding to both the use-cases we provide should be good starting point, as to fully understand the final structure that any dataset should have to be a valid input to IGNNITION.
+In escence, a valid dataset contains (at least one) compressed file (format .tar.gz) with a data.json file within with the data samples.
+Again, the migration.py files corresponding to the use-case of routenet should be good starting point, as to fully understand the final structure that any dataset should have to be a valid input to IGNNITION.

 ###  Step 3: Execute the model training/evaluation
 Once these has been done, we must fill appropriately the main.py file.
 In this file we must create the model and indicate the functionality that we want to use, which can be: